shoebe/vec-ecs/README.md

 Note: all the fields in structs labeled with `#[derive(vec_ecs::Entity)]` must have the same names and types as the fields in the struct in the `#[entity(insert = ...)]` label and the structs in the `#[entity(borrow = ...)]` labels

 ## TODO:
-Needs more testing for entity insertion/removal and iterating

-Avoid unwrapping as much

-Better macro errors

 Documentation